mncy-earth/data-wow-test/README.md

 These optional configurations allow you to tailor the Docker Compose settings to your specific needs.

 #### Step 4: Start Docker Containers
-Run the following command in your terminal to start the containers:
+Once your environment is set up, simply use this command in your terminal to start the containers:
 ```
 docker-compose up
 ```